qingzhang003/ZDI-VDI-Auto/readme.md

 * Entitled business users will request a VDI desktop from Ansible Tower as the self-service portal.
 * Given that this is a pre-approved single VDI desktop use case Image, the VDI desktop will be auto-provisioned and an email notification will be sent to the requesting business user that it is ready for use.
 * After 30 days, the requesting business user will be sent an email notification and asked if they would like to extend the use of their VDI desktop for another 30 days.
-...
-If the business user takes appropriate action to acknowledge the extended use, an automated schedule job will extend the VDI desktop.
+...If the business user takes appropriate action to acknowledge the extended use, an automated schedule job will extend the VDI desktop.
 An email notification will be sent to the business user of their new termination date.
-...
-If the business user does not take appropriate action to acknowledge the extended use, the VDI desktop will be automatically de-provisioned.
+...If the business user does not take appropriate action to acknowledge the extended use, the VDI desktop will be automatically de-provisioned.
 An email notification will be sent to the business user that their VDI desktop has been decommissioned.

 ## High Level Architecture